ModernAppsNinja/modernappsninja.github.io/content/english/guide/cka_study_guide.md

 ### CKA Learning Path

-[Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser - DevOps - CKAD
+[Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
 <br>
-[Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser - DevOps - CKAD
+[Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
 <br>